-Focuses on complex medication therapy and case studies from several clinical areas.
-Includes use of previous pharmacology knowledge and an understanding of medication therapy for common health disorders.
-(Prerequisite: Upper division standing in the nursing major and successful completion of HS 3410.)
+Focuses on medication therapy in complex health care situations.
+Includes an understanding of medication therapy for common health disorders and builds on previous pharmacological knowledge.
+(Prerequisite: Upper division standing in the nursing major and successful completion of HSN 3410.)

-N3310 Teaching in Health Care Situations
+Teaching in Health Care Situations

 Teaching as a major technique and process of nursing intervention.
-Focuses on assessment of learning needs and learner reactions and implementing planned learning experiences and evaluation.
-Relates concepts of teaching to individual and cultural group health values.
-Practice in the use of a variety of teaching strategies in simulated and real health care situations.
+Focuses on assessment of learning needs, implimenting planned learning experiences, and evalvation of process and product of teaching.
+Relates teaching-learning theories/principles as basis for educational intervention.
+Incorporates knowledge gained from the nursing process and related general education courses in a holistic manner.
+Practice in the use of teaching strategies in simulated and real health care situations.
 (Prerequisite: Upper division standing in the nursing major or consent of the instructor.)